lammps/lammps/doc/src/fix_ti_spring.rst

 Restart, fix_modify, output, run start/stop, minimize info
 """""""""""""""""""""""""""""""""""""""""""""""""""""""""""

 This fix writes the original coordinates of tethered atoms to :doc:`binary restart files <restart>`, so that the spring effect will be the same in a restarted simulation.
-See the :doc:`read restart <read_restart>` command for info on how to re-specify a fix in an input script that reads a restart file, so that the operation of the fix continues in an uninterrupted fashion.
+See the :doc:`read restart
+<read_restart>` command for info on how to re-specify a fix in an
+input script that reads a restart file, so that the operation of the fix continues in an uninterrupted fashion.

-The :doc:`fix modify <fix_modify>` *energy* option is supported by this fix to add the energy stored in the per-atom springs to the system's potential energy as part of :doc:`thermodynamic output <thermo_style>`.
+The :doc:`fix modify <fix_modify>` *energy* option is supported by this fix to add the energy stored in the per-atom springs to the system's potential energy as part of :doc:`thermodynamic output
+<thermo_style>`.

 This fix computes a global scalar and a global vector quantities which can be accessed by various :doc:`output commands <Howto_output>`.
 The scalar is an energy which is the sum of the spring energy for each atom, where the per-atom energy is 0.5 \* k \* r\^2.
-The vector has 2 positions, the first one is the coupling parameter lambda and the second one is the time derivative of lambda.
+The vector stores 2 values.
+The first value is the coupling parameter lambda.
+The second value is the derivative of lambda with respect to the integer timestep *s*, i.e. d lambda / ds.
+In order to obtain d lambda / dt, where t is simulation time, this 2nd value needs to be divided by the timestep size (e.g. 0.5 fs).
 The scalar and vector values calculated by this fix are "extensive".

 No parameter of this fix can be used with the *start/stop* keywords of the :doc:`run <run>` command.